doi-open-data/doi-ckan/README.md

 `make nocache=TRUE clean build-prod up-prod`.
 This will clean and rebuild the ckan image for production, ignoring any cache.

 Then, you can push this image to AWS for deployment by following the following steps.
-For many commands, you'll need the ecr-uri which you can find by running `aws ecr describe-repositories`
+For many commands, you'll need the ecr-uri which you can find by running `aws ecr describe-repositories` and referencing the `repositoryUri` field.

 Authenticate your AWS cli with docker:
 `aws ecr get-login-password --region us-east-1| docker login --username AWS --password-stdin <ecr-uri>`